Rensis Likert: Early life and education

-Likert married Jane Gibson while at Columbia University, having met at the University of Michigan.
-They had two daughters: Elizabeth and Patricia.
-In 1969, Likert retired as Director of the Institute for Social Research.
-The couple moved to Honolulu, Hawaii, where he formed Rensis Likert Associates.
-Likert died at 78 years of age on September 3, 1981, in Ann Arbor, Michigan.

 Career

 Life Insurance Agency Management Association

 In 1935, Likert became Director of Research for the Life Insurance Agency Management Association (LIAMA) in Hartford, Connecticut.
 There, Likert began a research program to compare and evaluate the effectiveness of different modes of supervision.
+The research lead to the development of the three volumes of moral and agency management.

 United States Department of Agriculture

-In 1939, Likert was invited to organize the Division of Program Surveys (DPS) at the Bureau of Agriculture Statistics (BAS).
+In 1939, Likert was invited by Henry Wallace to organize the Division of Program Surveys (DPS) at the Bureau of Agriculture Statistics (BAS).
 Its purpose was to gather farmers' thoughts about USDA-sponsored New Deal programs and to combat the effects of the Great Depression.
 During World War II, as the director of the Program Surveys Division in the USDA's Bureau of Agricultural Economics (BAE), Likert ran surveys for the USDA.
 But as the war progressed, the division ran program surveys for multiple government agencies, including the Office of War Information, the U.S. Department of the Treasury, the Federal Reserve Board, and the U.S. Strategic Bombing Survey.
 In 1943, he developed the first national geographic sampling frame.
 During the war, Likert recruited other social psychologists into the growing government survey department.

+The War Effort

+On December 7, 1941, Likert gained support from the federal government on his program survey.
+From this the National survey was introduced which helped the federal government make decision on World War II.
+There were new interviews and sample methods that were the outcome of the program survey through the support of the federal government and other agencies.

 Institute for Social Research

 After the end of the war, the Department of Agriculture was forced by Congress to stop its social survey work.
 Likert and his team (many of them academics on temporary wartime duty) decided to move to a university.
 They accepted an offer in the summer of 1946 from the University of Michigan to form the Survey Research Center (SRC).
 In 1949, when Dorwin Cartwright moved the Center for Group Dynamics from MIT to the University of Michigan in 1949, the SRC became the Institute for Social Research (ISR).
-Likert was the director of the ISR until his retirement in 1970.
+Likert was the director of the ISR from 1949 until his retirement in 1970.